iwarp/x42ltc/README.md

 # Rust wrapper crates for x42’s libltc

-This repository holds the sources for the x42ltc and x42ltc-sys crates. libltc-sys provides the FFI bindings to the C library, while libltc provides a safe Rust wrapper.
+This repository holds the sources for the x42ltc and x42ltc-sys crates. x42ltc-sys provides the FFI bindings to the C library, while x42ltc provides a safe Rust wrapper.

-[libltc](https://x42.github.io/libltc) by Robin Gareus (a.k.a x42) supports the
+[libltc](https://x42.github.io/libltc) by Robin Gareus (a.k.a. x42) supports the
 decoding and encoding of Linear/Longitudinal Time Code (LTC) signals, which are used for synchronisation in audio/video workflows.